xaviervia/washington/README.md

 # Washington

-A pure, functional—as much as JavaScript allows—unit testing tool with a straightforward API.
+A pure, functional—as much as it can be in JavaScript—unit testing tool with a straightforward API.

 ## Cheat sheet